White Sox’ Mike Clevinger said he expects to be exonerated

 “It’s really embarrassing,” Clevinger, 32, said.
 “It’s not who I am.
 And now I need to sit here and answer questions like I am one of those people.
 I’m here to answer to the bell and excited to see when the facts come out.”

 “I am,” Clevinger said when asked if he expects to be exonerated by MLB.
-“I’m confident.
-I am.”
+“I’m confident.”

-It was somewhat surprising that Clevinger stepped up to talk publicly hours after addressing teammates in the clubhouse, where he said he regretted causing a distraction on the first day of camp.
+It was somewhat surprising that Clevinger stepped up to talk publicly after participating in a full workout.
+Earlier, he addressed teammates in the clubhouse, where he said he regretted causing a distraction on the first day of camp.

 “I didn’t have to, but yeah,” he said.
 “It’s the elephant in the room.
 I wanted to address it.
 I’m not going to hide away from it.
 I didn’t do anything wrong.
 I’m not running away from this.”

-The White Sox must wait for Major League Baseball to conclude its investigation, which has been ongoing for months.
-If they cut him from the roster, they would still owe his salary and would face a grievance from the players association.
+The Sox must wait for MLB to conclude its investigation, which has been ongoing for months.
+Only the commissioner’s office can discipline players for violation of the Joint Domestic Violence, Sexual Assault and Child Abuse Policy.

+“At this point, the Sox’ options are the same as they have been throughout this process when Mike joined us, and that is to respect the process in the investigation and let it play out,” general manager Rick Hahn said.
+“That is the club’s only option.”

 “We signed him to be a part of the rotation,” Grifol said.
 “He’s here in camp and working to be a part of it, a big part of it.”

-It was first-year manager Grifol’s first day on the job as pitchers and catchers reported for spring training.
-It was Clevinger’s first official day, although he checked in to the Sox training complex Friday, he said.
+It was first-year manager Grifol’s first day on the job as pitchers and catchers reported.
+It was Clevinger’s first official day, although he arrived at the training complex Friday, he said.